Why we recommend a blend

 Social media has long been discussed as a potential learning environment, but only relatively recently has it started to be used in this way.
-LINE created a blend with a social element for its British Airways Outstanding Leaders programme.
+LEO created a blend with a social element for its British Airways Outstanding Leaders programme.
 This allowed employees from different parts of the company to ask questions and interact with others without needing to get senior staff involved for quicker responses from those in the know.
 If you have five minutes to spare, why not check out our free at a glance resource to help you decide which components to include in your blend?

 Click here to speak to a LEO consultant about how we can design a blended programme for your organisation.